 Online Courses & Webinars

 NCDP offers a broad catalogue of interactive online courses in public health preparedness, response, and recovery.
 Many courses take a “blended learning approach,” combining online learning with hands-on demonstration of skills mastery in the workplace.
-Upon successful completion of a course, learners are able to perform public health emergency roles in prevention, preparedness, response and recovery and will receive a printable certificate
+Upon successful completion of a course, learners are able to perform public health emergency roles in prevention, preparedness, response and recovery and will receive a printable certificate from select courses.

 NCDP has the capability to webcast and videostream subject matter expert modules, customized core competency trainings, and online trainings for emergent events.
 The Center is committed to deploying these Just-in-Time trainings within 24-72 hours, depending upon the context and the type of support requested.
 For instance, NCDP has worked with the New York City Department of Health and Mental Hygiene to develop instantaneous trainings on topics ranging from personal protective equipment (PPE) to the handling of blood samples during chemical emergencies.
 Such initiatives often include the availability of video which can be downloaded and viewed immediately by staff.